mslinn/web3j-scala/README.md

 * [The Web3J JavaDoc is here](https://jar-download.com/java-documentation-javadoc.php?a=core&g=org.web3j&v=3.0.2),
   and here is the [Web3J gitter channel](https://gitter.im/web3j/web3j).

+### Previewing Scaladoc
+To preview Scaladoc, you can either run the `previewSite` task, which launches a static web server, or run the `previewAuto` task, which launches a dynamic server that updates its content at each modification in your source files.
+Both servers run from port 4000 and both SBT tasks attempt to connect your browser to `http://localhost:4000/`.

+To change the server port, set `previewFixedPort`:

+    previewFixedPort := Some(9999)

 ### Publishing
 1. Update the version string in `build.sbt` and in this `README.md` before attempting to publish to Bintray.
 2. Commit changes with a descriptive comment: